 •'α0eff': effective free contact angle for ball bearings

-•'Δα': variation of contact angle between inner and outer ring for ball bearings
+•'Δα': variation of contact angle between inner and outer ring for ball bearings. this value should be smaller 15° according to some manufacturers.

 •'pFitShaft': pressure in interference fit between shaft and inner ring.
 This should be larger than zero usually.